mongodb/specifications/source/crud/crud.rst

     /**
      * If true, allows the write to opt-out of document level validation.
      *
-     * On servers >= 3.2, the default is to not send a value.
-No
+     * On servers >= 3.2, the default is no value: no
-     * "bypassDocumentValidation" option is sent with the "insert" command.
+     * "bypassDocumentValidation" option is sent with the "aggregate" command.
      *
      * On servers < 3.2, this option is ignored.
      */